 Install a redirection plugin (I use one creatively titled Redirection).
 Once installed and activated, log into your WordPress control panel and go to Tools > Redirection.

 The bottom is where you will create your new redirection.

 Enter the long URL that Google generated into the “Target URL” field.
 Add your vanity URL to the “Source URL” field.

 Change the group to “Redirections” and finish by clicking “Add Redirect”.

 Track The Visits In Google Analytics

 With all of the heavy lifting done, it’s time to track your views and other stats!
-Login to Google Analytics and select the site you want to track.
+Log in to Google Analytics and select the site you want to track.
 In the menu, go to Aquisition > Campaigns > All Campaigns.
-Select the date range you want (don’t go too broad if you are trying to see how something specific went… for example if in the case of the trade show, you might want to start by looking at the week of the show only).
+Select the date range you want (don’t go too broad if you are trying to see how something specific went.
+For example, in the case of the trade show, you might want to start by looking at the week of the show only).

 Under the Campaigns column, you’ll see the names of the campaigns that you chose for your links.
 You’ll be able to see the number of page views you had, your bounce rate, and in the case of e-commerce, your conversion rate (how many users bought compared to how many visited) and how much those users purchased.

-If you know how much you spent to get that traffic (a paid web ad for example), this is a quick way to compare how much you are paying to how much you are making because of it.
+If you know how much you spent to get that traffic (a paid web ad for example), this is a quick way to compare how much you paid to how much you made as a direct result.